FLATLAY/flatlayWiki/social-media.md

 # Platform Specific Guides
 ## Instagram
 https://wiki.flatlay.io/social-media/instagram
+Instagram Contests:
+Calender:
+How to run (all past canvas are linked in the google calendar and available for reuse):
+1. Sunday - announce theme on story
+			*Post "FLATLAY CONTEST" announcement
+			*First story: use Canva to create story including: theme, hashtag, due date (Tuesday of next week) and call to action with form link
+			*Second story: post "Tips & Tricks" Canva and call to action with form link
+2. Monday - post reminder
+			*First story: post theme (from Sunday) with call to action and countdown clock *Second story: post "Tips & Tricks" Canva and call to action with form link *Third story: post " 8 days left" to submit your #challengename
+3. Tuesday - post reminder
+			*First story: post theme (from Sunday) with call to action and countdown clock *Second story: post "Tips & Tricks" Canva and call to action with form link *Third story: post " 7 days left" to submit your #challengename *add to contest highlight
+4. Wednesday - post reminder
+			*First story: post theme (from Sunday) with call to action and countdown clock *Second story: post "Tips & Tricks" Canva and call to action with form link *Third story: post " 6 days left" to submit your #challengename *add to contest highlight
+5. Thursday - post reminder
+			*First story: post theme (from Sunday) with call to action and countdown clock *Second story: post "Tips & Tricks" Canva and call to action with form link *Third story: post " 5 days left" to submit your #challengename *add to contest highlight
+6. Friday - post reminder
+			*First story: post theme (from Sunday) with call to action and countdown clock *Second story: post "Tips & Tricks" Canva and call to action with form link *Third story: post " 4 days left" to submit your #challengename *add to contest highlight
+7. Saturday - post reminder
+			*First story: post theme (from Sunday) with call to action and countdown clock *Second story: post "Tips & Tricks" Canva and call to action with form link *Third story: post " 3 days left" to submit your #challengename *add to contest highlight
+8. Sunday - post reminder
+			*First story: post theme (from Sunday) with call to action and countdown clock *Second story: post "Tips & Tricks" Canva and call to action with form link *Third story: post " 2 days left" to submit your #challengename *add to contest highlight
+9. Monday - post reminder
+			*First story: post theme (from Sunday) with call to action and countdown clock *Second story: post "Tips & Tricks" Canva and call to action with form link *Third story: post " 1 days left" to submit your #challengename *add to contest highlight
+10. Tuesday - post reminder
+			*First story: post theme (from Sunday) with call to action and countdown clock *Second story: post "Tips & Tricks" Canva and call to action with form link *Third story: (when time comes) Post 2 hour reminder (with Canva) *add to contest highlight
+			*Tuesday NIGHT: go through google forms, choose the top 8 using your best judgement *Save the 8 photos in a folder with the instagram usernames as file name *Using piccollage, create 4 instagram stories with two on each (top and bottom) - try to pair to give fair competition
+10. Wednesday - Contest Day 1
+			*Post "Contest Day 1" (make using canvas)
+			*Post the four collages, each with:
+								*Instagram usernames tagged at the corner of each flatlay *Instagram poll asking: Which FLATLAY?
+											*Use the emojis pointing up and down to let people to vote *Add to contest story
+11. Thursday - Contest Day 2
+			*Log viewer count and vote from Friday's contest stories for engagement tracking *Post "Contest Day 2" (make using canvas)
+			*Take the FLATLAY voted on more in each collage and pair them again, creating two collages with two flatlays on each (top and bottom)
+			*Post the two collages, each with:
+								*Instagram usernames tagged at the corner of each flatlay *Instagram poll asking: Which FLATLAY?
+											*Use the emojis pointing up and down to let people to vote *Add to contest story
+12. Friday - Contest Day 3
+			*Log viewer count and vote from Friday's contest stories for engagement tracking			*Post "Fianal Round" (make using canvas)
+			*Take the FLATLAY voted on more in each collage and pair them again, creating one collage with two flatlays (top and bottom)
+			*Post the one collage with:
+								*Instagram usernames tagged at the corner of each flatlay *Instagram poll asking: Which FLATLAY?
+											*Use the emojis pointing up and down to let people to vote *Add to contest story
+13. Saturday - Winner Announcement
+			*Log viewer count and vote from Friday's contest stories for engagement tracking *First story: Use Canva to Create "Congratulations to this week's FLATLAY Contest Winner" @username with the #challengehashtag
+			*Second story: Post the flatlay with Canva design *Post as a PERMANENT POST: "Congratulations to @username - our nth flatlay contest winner!
+This shot shows the user's #challengehashtag.
+We love seeing beautiful, artistic work like this!
+KEep on entering future weekly contests for a chance to be featured.
+Links are in the "CONTESTS" story highlights.
+Again, we love your work @username and congratulations! #flatlay #YesFL #flatgrid #challengehashtag #otherrelatedhashtags
+				*Repost permanent post on your story

 ### Posts shared on Facebook, Tumblr and Twitter
 Instagram is our main platform, and most of our social media is posted through it.